bristolcrypto/controlbits/README.md

 so-called "proof API" around our core definitions.
 This aids readability, re-use, and automation (and is just generally a desirable practice).

+Some of the documentation here is AI-authored, but the vast majority of the actual statements and proofs are written by hand.
+Where proofs are AI-authored, this has been noted inline.

 ## ./implementation
 This contains all materials relevent to the Section 5: "Implementation and evaluation".
 The subdirectory `src` contains the source code, `benchmarks` contains Python scripts that reproduce Tables 1 and 2. `docs`